 Reduced Risk of Medical Issues

-Untreated mental illness contributes to physical problems like heart disease, ulcers, and colitis and also reduces the strength of your immune system.
+Untreated mental illness contributes to physical problems like heart disease, ulcers, and colitis and reduces your immune system’s strength.
 Getting treatment decreases your potential need for certain medical services.

 Encouragement and Support

 Individual therapy enables you to understand yourself and your personal goals better.
 Group therapy provides exposure to others with similar struggles, which can offer fresh perspectives on difficult problems.
 All of this gives you the needed strength for continued recovery.